Cashback Net Loss Problem 2026: How a Winning Session Cancels Your Rebate editorial cover Troubleshooting

 Weekly Calculation

 Vodka Casino calculates weekly, crediting every Saturday at 21:00 MSK.
 The seven-day window means a strong Wednesday win can cancel Monday and Tuesday losses.
-For consistent-loss players, weekly works reasonably well.
+For consistent-loss users, weekly works reasonably well.
 For players with volatile sessions, the offset risk is moderate.

 Stake processes rakeback weekly on Mondays.
 However, because Stake uses a house-edge calculation (not net loss), the impact is different.
 Rakeback based on theoretical loss from total wagers does not have the same offset problem as net-loss cashback.